 - sale and use of fireworks

 - licensing individuals responsible for public displays

-- The inspection of sites where fireworks are sold or displayed
+- inspection of sites where fireworks are sold or displayed

-Each year, the division issues permits to over 1,200 seasonal retailers to sell consumer fireworks to the public.
-These permit holder can legally sell to the public from June 20th to July 10th and from Dec.
-20th to Jan.
-2nd of the next year.
-Division investigators and inspectors conduct random inspections of these retailers during these limited seasons.
+Each year, the division issues permits to more than 1,200 seasonal retailers to sell consumer fireworks to the public.
+These permit holders can legally sell to the public from June 20 to July 10 and from Dec.
+20 to Jan.
+2 of the next year.
+Division investigators and inspectors conduct random inspections of these retailers.

-The division also permits over 75 "jobbers" each year.
-These businesses are allowed to sell consumer fireworks at wholesale or retail within the state of Missouri to nonlicensed buyers for use and distribution outside the state of Missouri during a calendar year from Jan.
+The division also issues permits to more than 75 "jobbers" each year.
+These businesses are permitted to sell consumer fireworks at wholesale or retail within Missouri to non-licensed purchasers for use and distribution outside the state during a calendar year from Jan.
 1 through Dec.
 31. These are typically the large fireworks businesses seen along interstate highways in Missouri.
-These businesses can sell to residents of other states or to Missouri residents only after a reasonable inquiry and a waiver signed by the buyer on a form provided by the state fire marshal indicating that the fireworks are for use outside of Missouri if the sale is a retail transaction.
+These businesses can sell to residents of other states or to Missouri residents only after a reasonable inquiry and a waiver signed by the purchasers on a form provided by the state fire marshal indicating that the fireworks are for use outside Missouri if the sale is a retail transaction.